Antioxidant: Thioredoxin and glutathione systems

 The thioredoxin system contains the 12 kDa protein thioredoxin and its companion thioredoxin reductase.
 Proteins related to thioredoxin are present in all sequenced organisms.
 Plants, such as Arabidopsis thaliana, have a particularly great diversity of isoforms.
 The active site of thioredoxin consists of two neighboring cysteines, as part of a highly conserved CXXC motif, that can cycle between an active dithiol form (reduced) and an oxidized disulfide form.
-In its active state, thioredoxin acts as an efficient reducing agent, scavenging reactive oxygen species and maintaining other proteins in their reduced state.
+In its active state, thioredoxin acts as an efficient reducing agent, scavenging ROS and maintaining other proteins in their reduced state.
 After being oxidized, the active thioredoxin is regenerated by the action of thioredoxin reductase, using NADPH as an electron donor.

 The glutathione system includes glutathione, glutathione reductase, glutathione peroxidases, and glutathione S-transferases.
 This system is found in animals, plants and microorganisms.
 Glutathione peroxidase is an enzyme containing four selenium-cofactors that catalyzes the breakdown of hydrogen peroxide and organic hydroperoxides.
 There are at least four different glutathione peroxidase isozymes in animals.
 Glutathione peroxidase 1 is the most abundant and is a very efficient scavenger of hydrogen peroxide, while glutathione peroxidase 4 is most active with lipid hydroperoxides.
 Surprisingly, glutathione peroxidase 1 is dispensable, as mice lacking this enzyme have normal lifespans, but they are hypersensitive to induced oxidative stress.
 In addition, the glutathione S-transferases show high activity with lipid peroxides.
 These enzymes are at particularly high levels in the liver and also serve in detoxification metabolism.

 Health research

+Besides dietary antioxidants, the term has also been applied to various compounds that exhibit antioxidant properties in vitro, having little evidence for antioxidant properties in vivo.
+Dietary supplements marketed as antioxidants have not been shown to maintain health or prevent disease in humans.

 Relation to diet

 The dietary antioxidant vitamins A, C, and E are essential and required in specific daily amounts to prevent diseases.
-Polyphenols, which have antioxidant properties in vitro due to their free hydroxy groups, are extensively metabolized by catechol-O-methyltransferase which methylates free hydroxyl groups, and thereby prevents them from acting as antioxidants in vivo.

 Interactions

-Common pharmaceuticals (and supplements) with antioxidant properties may interfere with the efficacy of certain anticancer medication and radiation therapy.
+Common pharmaceuticals (and supplements) with antioxidant properties may interfere with the efficacy of certain anticancer medications and radiation therapy.
 Pharmaceuticals and supplements that have antioxidant properties suppress the formation of free radicals by inhibiting oxidation processes.
 Radiation therapy induces oxidative stress that damages essential components of cancer cells, such as proteins, nucleic acids, and lipids that comprise cell membranes.